 Most occupations and positions a computer has become a necessity.
 A church or organization could get involved with this need by collecting new or used laptops, ensuring they run properly, and donating them to refugees through STVCC.
 The organization can also hold workshops to teach basic use the computer skills.
 Workshops could cover how programs like word, excel, or power point work, to how to connect to the internet, use an email account, etc.

-If hosting a used laptop drive, or providing computer skills education are things that interest you, then please send your organizations information to Marissa Nalley at email@example.com.
+If hosting a used laptop drive, or providing computer skills education are things that interest you, then please send your organizations information to Veronica Parsamova at firstname.lastname@example.org.

 Supporting driver’s training and car buying!